 - When To Avoid Sex During Early Pregnancy (First Trimester)?

-- Best Positions to Have Sex During the First Trimester of Pregnancy
+- Best and Safe Sex Positions for the First Trimester

-- Sex Positions to Avoid During the First Trimester
+- Sex Positions You Should Avoid During the First Trimester

-- Things To Remember Before Having Sex in the 1st Trimester
+- Things to Remember While Having Sex in the First Trimester

 Last Updated on

-While pregnancy gives you memories that last a lifetime, it also comes with a plethora of doubts, fears, and uncertainties.
-This is especially true for a first-time mother-to-be.
-A doubt that keeps surfacing in a pregnant woman’s mind is whether she can continue with her sex life even during pregnancy.
-A woman may not want to engage in sex during the later stages of pregnancy due to fatigue issues, but sex during the early stages of pregnancy is very much possible if the right precautions are taken.
+While pregnancy gives you memories for a lifetime, it also comes with a plethora of doubts, fears, and uncertainties.
+This is especially true for first-time mothers-to-be.
+A doubt that may keep surfacing is whether you can continue having sex even during pregnancy.
+Yes, sex in the early stages of pregnancy is safe if the right precautions are taken.

-Changes in Sex Life in the First Trimester
+How Your Sex Life Changes in the First Trimester

-Is It Safe to Have Sex During the 1st Trimester?
+Is It Safe to Have Sex During the First Trimester?

-This is a common question among young mothers.
-Rest assured – your uterus has strong muscles which strike out the possibility of a miscarriage.
-During intercourse, the penis does not go beyond the vagina, so it does not reach the baby.
-Just ensure that your man does not bring his weight down upon your stomach.
+- Your uterus has strong muscles, which strike out the possibility of a miscarriage.
+During intercourse, the penis does not go beyond the vagina, so your baby is safe.
+Ensure that your man doesn’t bring his weight down upon your stomach.

-Also, contrary to popular belief, sexual stimulation or orgasm has no role to play in starting labour pain.
+- Also, contrary to popular belief, sexual stimulation or orgasm doesn’t induce labour pain.
 While orgasm may cause mild uterine contractions, these rarely lead to labour.

 What Are the Benefits of Having Sex During Pregnancy?

-Sex during pregnancy actually has a host of benefits for a couple.
+What’s more, sex during pregnancy also has benefits.
 Some of these are:

-- Fitness: As sex is known to burn calories, getting cozy with your partner while you’re pregnant can keep you physically active and fit.
+As sex burns calories, getting cosy with your partner can keep you physically active and fit.

-- Better Orgasms: Pregnancy increases blood flow to the genital regions of a woman.
-So, having sex during the first trimester can result in better orgasms.
+Pregnancy increases blood flow to a woman’s genitals.
+So, having sex during the first trimester can give you better orgasms.

-- Happiness: Sex during pregnancy has psychological benefits too.
-The endorphins released during intimacy can make you feel relaxed and happy.
-They can also help you cope better with the changes happening to your body.
+It has psychological benefits too.
+The release of endorphins during intimacy can make you feel relaxed, happy and better able to cope with the changes happening to your body.

-- Strong Relationship: Pregnancy can impact your sex life negatively and make your husband think that he won’t get as much sex as before.
+Pregnancy can impact your sex life negatively and make your husband think that he won’t get as much sex as before.
 He may also refuse sex to avoid hurting the baby.
 But, as we mentioned above, sex during the first trimester is quite safe.
-So, initate sex during pregnancy to keep your bond strong.
+So, initiate sex during pregnancy to keep your bond strong.

 When To Avoid Sex During Early Pregnancy (First Trimester)?

-While intercourse in early pregnancy is usually safe for women,, it is not always the case.
-Sometimes, you may need to avoid sex during early pregnancy.
+While intercourse in early pregnancy is usually safe for women, it’s not always the case.
+You should avoid sex during early pregnancy if:

-- Beware of STDs.
-You should be aware of your partner’s sexual health and history before indulging in sex during pregnancy as it is very important at this point.
-If your partner has Hepatitis B or genital herpes, it may get transmitted to the baby via your body.
+- Your partner has Hepatitis B or genital herpes, it may get transmitted to the baby via your body

-Best Positions to Have Sex During the First Trimester of Pregnancy
+Best and Safe Sex Positions for the First Trimester

-You on the top would mean there is absolutely no amount of pressure on your belly.
-This sex position during early pregnancy ensures that neither you nor the baby are affected.
-This way, you can also control the depth of penetration.
+When the woman is on the top, there’s no pressure on the belly.
+This early pregnancy sex position ensures that neither you nor your baby is affected.
+You can also control the depth of penetration.

 2. On the Side of the Bed

 You can lie on the edge of the bed with your knees bent, while your husband stands facing you.
-This is similar to the classic missionary position, and tyou don’t have to worry about him resting his body weight on you.
+This is similar to the classic missionary position.
+You don’t have to worry about him resting his body weight on you.